bschmidt1206/gettingcleaningproject/README.md

 Notes
 * Please see the README.txt file that accompanies the UCI HAR Dataset for further information about the dataset and how it was created.
 * The the UCI HAR Dataset must be downloaded and unzipped to the "UCI HAR Dataset" folder in the working directory before running this project's R script.
-* This project's 'run_analysis.R' R script contains all the logic for processing the UCI HAR Dataset once it is unzipped.
+* The 'run_analysis.R' R script contains all the logic for processing the UCI HAR Dataset once it is unzipped.

 ## Script Details

-The remainder of this document describes the logic of 'run_analysis.R' that is used to process the dataset.
+The remainder of this document describes the logic of the 'run_analysis.R' R script that is used to process the dataset.

 [0] _Loading the UCI HAR Dataset_